 Want to know more?

-If this has made you keen to learn more, sign up for a WSET course today!
-As well as expanding your knowledge about all things vinous, all four levels of WSET wine qualifications help you to develop your tasting skills using WSET’s Systematic Approach to Tasting (SAT)®, a system of tasting designed to assist you take clear, accurate and consistent tasting notes.
+If this has made you keen to learn more about wine tasting, sign up for a WSET course today!
+As well as expanding your knowledge about all things vinous, all four levels of WSET wine qualifications help you to develop your tasting skills using WSET’s Systematic Approach to Tasting (SAT)®, a system of tasting designed to assist you to take clear, accurate and consistent tasting notes.
 We’ve also developed an app to help you record your tastings using the Systematic Approach to Tasting® (SAT) at Level 2, download it here.

 Find the level right for you and read on for more details about our qualifications in wine.